jsomsanith-tlnd/talend-app/README.md

 * saga
 * actions
 * a simplified exposed api that dispatch an action, handled by sagas/reducers

+A service is a business part.
+We can have a DataseService to deal with datasets, or a HomeService to deal with things like side panel state, ...

 ?? : Not sure how to pass reducers/saga/actions to the bootstrap for now